Yes, it's 21 years.

 No. Visitors with a current driver's licence for a vehicle of the same class as our campervans from their home country or an International Driving Permit (IDP) can legally drive in New Zealand.
 If you plan to use a foreign licence that is not in English, you will need an English translation or an IDP.
 Click here for a list of translators.
 Licences are valid for one year from the date you enter New Zealand.

 On average, one in three motorhomes returns from hire with damage.
 Windscreen and tyre damage are especially common in New Zealand as well as damage from loose gravel, even on main roads.
-Almost 90% of our guests decide to add an insurance package to their booking to give them peace of mind knowing that they are covered in the unfortunate event of the motorhome being damaged.
+Almost 90% of our guests decide to add a liability reduction option to their booking to give them peace of mind knowing that they are covered in the unfortunate event of the motorhome being damaged.

-Our motorhomes are expensive to repair or replace so it will cost you up to NZ$7500 per incident unless you purchase our additional insurance cover which will limit your excess (deductible) or even waive it completely.
+Our motorhomes are expensive to repair or replace so it will cost you up to NZ$7500 per incident unless you purchase one of our liability reduction options which will limit your excess (deductible) or even waive it completely.

-Unlike car rental companies, pick up day and drop off day are counted as full days irregardless of the time you arrive or leave.
-That's because it usually takes a full day to check, clean and carry out any repairs to the motorhome before the next guest arrives.
+Unlike car rental companies, pick up day and drop off day are counted as full days regardless of the time you arrive or leave.
+This is an industry-standard for a motorhome rental.
+The earliest pick-up time you can book is 830am and the latest drop off time is 230pm.
+We do not offer an after-hours service.

 A deposit of 30% is required at the time of booking and the remaining balance 42 days before you arrive.
 But don't worry, we will send you a reminder when you final payment is due.

-This will depend on how many people are travelling, whether you prefer manual or automatic transmission, the amount of space you want and what amenities you need.
+This will depend on how many people are travelling, the amount of space you want and what amenities you need.
 Check out our Motorhome Selector Tool to see which one is right for you.

 All our motorhomes are certified self contained.
 This means they have been approved for freedom camping in places where freedom camping is permitted.
 A self-contained motorhome has a toilet and enough fresh water and waste water storage for three days of camping.
 While freedom camping is a wonderful way to experience the backblocks of our country, care must be taken to respect the camping policies of each community and minimize the impact of your stop over on our natural resources.
 We strongly recommend you read more about freedom camping in our Camping In New Zealand guide.